laravel/docs/controllers.md

 #### Constructor Injection

-As you may have noticed in the examples above, the Laravel [service container](/docs/master/container) is used to resolve all Laravel controllers.
+The Laravel [service container](/docs/master/container) is used to resolve all Laravel controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor:

 	<?php namespace App\Http\Controllers;